 He was instructed as junior counsel (led by Jonathan Caplan QC) in FACT Ltd v Ashton in the Admin Court.
 The case involved the use of a Virgin Media domestic system to show live Premier League football in commercial premises.

 Miles was also instructed as junior in MPS v Crawford, a case involving private prosecutions and the Legal Services Act.

 He was instructed to prosecute a company and its directors for the illegal screening of Premier League Football in a group of pubs in the Midlands.
 The case resulted in record fines being imposed on the companies and directors.

 Miles is currently prosecution a £600,000 counterfeit goods case against a director of a wholesaler company.
 The director has pleaded guilty and is awaiting sentence and confiscation proceedings.

 In addition to representing companies and individuals in Criminal IP Theft allegations, Miles has acted as leading junior counsel on behalf of companies involved in an OFT investigation into Price fixing in the building industry.

-Miles is currently advising a Times Rated “Best employer” company in relation to a criminal investigation into the sale and supply of counterfeit branded products.
+Miles was advising a Times Rated “Best employer” company in relation to a criminal investigation into the sale and supply of counterfeit branded products.
 The local authority involved have described it as their largest ever seizure of counterfeit goods.
 The investigation was concluded with no criminal proceedings, a warning and an offer to pay costs.

 Miles both prosecutes and defends companies, businesses and individuals charged with transport offences, in particular tachograph fraud.
 He also represents clients at public inquiries before the Traffic Commissioners.